snabbdom-jsx/snabbdom-jsx/README.md

 ```

-This a generic rule: to map a JSX attribute to a specific module, you need to prefix the attribute with `pref-` where `pref` is the namespace used by the module in Snabbdom.
+This is a generic rule: to map a JSX attribute to a specific module, you need to prefix the attribute with `pref-` where `pref` is the namespace used by the module in Snabbdom.
 As in the example above, all attributes with the `on-` prefix will be placed inside the the `on` namespace.
+This gives a simple and extensible pattern to support other custom modules.

 Another example using the `class` namespace